mcpringlez/proposals/Stage 1 - Received/04-02-2022 -  quno_steve - FreeRoam.md

 ### What and How?

-The passage of this proposal will pledge Boss DAO to move all current and future Boss DAO treasury listings, as well as conduct all future Boss DAO treasury sweeps and purchases exclusively on the Freeroam.io marketplace.
+The passing of this proposal will require all Boss DAO current and future treasury listings, as well as all future Boss DAO treasury sweeps and purchases exclusively on the Freeroam.io marketplace, with [caveats](#Cons?).
 This proposal also strongly encourages Boss DAO holders and surrounding community members to do the same as this will help to accelerate the [execution of our passive income strategy](#Strategy-and-Execution).

 ### Cost?